What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing you need to do when confronted with a blocked toilet is to shut off water valves that is behind the toilet.
-This is to ensure that no more water enters the tank while you are working to unblock it.
-The valve is usually situated at in the middle of the tank, on the other side.
+The first step you must do when confronted with a blocked toilet is turning off the valve for water flow on the toilet.
+This ensures that no water can enter the tank while you work on unclogging it.
+The valve usually is found near in the middle of the tank on the other side.

 Step 2: Make sure you are protected with rubber gloves.

-Your hands must be protected from potential bacteria or germs present in your toilet with rubber gloves before using any tools that help in unclogging.
+You must protect your hands against germs and bacteria found in your toilet bowl with rubber gloves before using any tools for unclogging.

 Step 3: Use a plunger.

-A plunger is undoubtedly the most efficient tool for cleaning toilets that are blocked.
-Begin by pressing down on the plunger until air is removed from it, then press firmly over the hole in your toilet bowl.
-Begin to plunging upwards and downwards for approximately 20 seconds.
-The suction caused when you plunge back and forth will help remove any blockages.
+A plunger is the most effective tool to use for cleaning toilets that are blocked.
+Begin by pressing down upon the plunger until air is removed from it, then place it firmly on the hole in your toilet bowl.
+Begin to plunging vigorously up and down for around 20 minutes.
+The suction generated by plunging back and forth can help clear any obstructions.

 Tips:

-- Place holes around sinks or shower drains if close by to prevent air pressure escaping as you plunge.
+- Place holes around sinks or shower drains, if they are close by to prevent the release of pressure as you plunge.

-If plunging doesn’t work you can try this other method - pour half a cup of baking soda and a cup of vinegar into the toilet bowl.
-Allow the mixture to settle for about 15 minutes.
-The mixture will start to fizz, and when it stops it will be poured down with hot water (not overly hot) to flush out the obstruction.
+If plunges don’t work then try this alternative method add half a cup of baking soda and one teaspoon of vinegar inside the bathroom bowl.
+Allow the mixture to settle for approximately 15 minutes.
+It will begin to bubble, and when it stops you can pour hot water down (not overly hot) to flush out the blockage.

-If plunging, baking soda or vinegar methods have failed and you are in need of a solution, it’s time to try an electric coat hanger or plumbing snake.
-You can straighten out the coat hanger’s wire until you have a thin, long wire with a hook that is bent at one end or use to use the plumbing snake, which was specially designed to clear drain clogs.
-Insert the tool into your toilet drain hole and then twist to turn, push, and pull till you experience a resistance. it’s the place where the blockage is.
-Be gentle and try to break any blockages using back-and-forth motion without damaging the pipeline.
+If plunging, baking soda/vinegar techniques have failed to clear the clog, then it’s the time to employ the wire coat hanger or plumbing snake.
+The coat hanger should be straightened’s wire until are left with a thin and long wire that has an angled hook at one end or use the plumbing snake, which was specially designed to clear drain clogs.
+Insert the tool into your toilet drain hole and twist, turn, push at the same time until you sense resistance. this is where the blockage typically is.
+Gently try to break up any blockages using back-and-forth motion without causing damages in your drainpipe.

 Note:

-- Do not overdo pulling or pushing actions too hard, as they could cause more harm.
+- Don’t push or pull actions too hard, as they could create more problems.

-Step 6: Restart the water supply and verify the result
+Step 6: Restart the water supply and test the result

-Once you’ve removed any obstructions, it’s important to switch on the supply of water on your toilet bowl again.
-Then flush it several times to make sure everything is running smoothly!
+Once you’ve eliminated any obstructions, it’s vital to turn on the water supply valve in your toilet bowl again.
+You should flush it a couple of times to make sure everything is running smoothly!

 Tools | Description |